The question has become all too common for the Cowboys: “What is going wrong on the road?”

-OSU is now 1-20 in its last 21 Big 12 road games after Saturday's Bedlam loss to Oklahoma.
+Not even two-plus seasons of practice — OSU is now 1-20 in its last 21 Big 12 road games after Saturday's Bedlam loss — made the answer any easier for junior Markel Brown.

 Should OSU change its approach on the road?